 AsyncHTTPClient

-This package provides simple HTTP Client library built on top of SwiftNIO.
+This package provides an HTTP Client library built on top of SwiftNIO.

 This library provides the following: